 2) Emergency buzzer is pulled

 3) First responder PPE is donned in resus by the most senior doctor and 1 nurse who begin initial assessment/ resuscitation.
-(Nursing and medical first responders should be allocated daily at the start of each shift change.)
+PPE grab bags are in each space.
+(Nursing and medical resus responders should be allocated daily at the start of each shift change.)

 4) All other responders quickly don full PPE in resus corridor before entering resus at which time, if needed, the first responders should then be relieved to allow them to don adequate PPE.